RihitotheBurrito/billboard-JP-hot-100-web-scraper/README.md

 ### Local HTTP server setup:
-1. Navigate to the directory with the `.csv` file and `.html` file.
+1. Navigate to the directory with the data folder containing `.csv` files and `.html` files.

 2. Start a simple local HTTP server:
 ```bash